temoTxt/ML_EDU/README.md

 # ML_EDU
 A collection of ML Articles and Code to get you started.
 <ol>
-<lil>Start by understanding a basic Neural Network: INTRO_NN.ipynb
+<lil>Start by understanding a basic Neural Network: nn-from-scratch.ipynb

 Concepts further explained:
 <ol>